This course is an in-depth exploration of the classic book The Road to Serfdom by F.A. Hayek.

 Hayek was deeply concerned that the same despotic ideas were also becoming more and more popular in England, America, and in other countries.
-As the above quotations of MIT’s Paul Samuelson demonstrate, much of America’s educational “elite” was enamored with Soviet communism and central planning.
+MIT’s Paul Samuelson stated, much of America’s educational “elite” was enamored with Soviet communism and central planning.
 Samuelson even went so far as to say in his textbook, which was by far the biggest seller of its day, that “it is a vulgar mistake to think most people in Eastern Europe [during communism] are miserable.”

 The parallels to today’s world are unsettling, to say the least.
 Perhaps this is why a year ago The Road to Serfdom ascended to #1 in sales on Amazon.com after Glenn Beck discussed the book on his Fox News Channel program.
 There may not be a Hitler on the horizon, but the extent to which governments all over the world have simply ignored the lessons of the past in response to the economic crisis that they created with their own monetary policies and other interventions is mind boggling.
 The US government, in particular, responded to the bust portion of the Greenspan Fed’s boom-and-bust cycle with the most economically destructive — but politically centralizing — policies: trillion-dollar bailouts of failing corporations that will create moral-hazard problems the likes of which have never been seen; an escalation of the money supply that dwarfs the monetary inflation of the Greenspan Fed; the Soviet-style nationalization of automobile companies, banks, and much of the healthcare industry; government regulation of executive compensation; the appointment of dozens of dictatorial “czars” with unaccountable power to regulate and regiment myriad industries; trillion-dollar-a-year deficits; an expansion of the powers of the Fed (!); and a president who believes he has the power to fire corporate executives, nationalize industries, and send unmanned “drone” bombers to any country in the world on a whim.